rbeyrem/CCV-Ansible/README.md

 1. Configured Ansible environment
 2. Ansible with access to the Center Management IP (eth0)
 3. Ansible with access to Sensors Local Managers
+4. SDflash formatted in ext4 format
+5. IOx enabled on the switch
+6. No IOx application already installed on the switch

 2.2	Supported Devices